josiasbudaydeveloper/josiasbudaydeveloper/README.md

 - Stripe
 - Automated testing for Expo and Firebase
 - Fraktal (a payment gateway that allows working with BDM Digital currency)

-### PROFESSIONAL SUMMARY
-With a solid educational background and certifications, I bring practical experience in Node.js, TypeScript, Express.js, React.js, Next.js, and React Native, enabling the development of web and mobile (Android/iOS) applications with a single codebase.
-My B2 English proficiency and a robust project portfolio demonstrate my ability to deliver efficient and high-quality solutions.

-With B2 English skills (upper-intermediate level), I can communicate effectively in various professional and academic environments.
-I have relied on my English for years, both speaking and writing, to further my studies and collaborate with international professionals.

 <!-- ### HIRE ME
 I'm available for both freelancing and formal jobs.
 Please check out my website: